-- 1. A multi-storey mixed-use building next door on 4th Avenue which will serve the historic place for a large multi-age daycare facility, an community assembly room, as well as 12 residential rental units ranging from studios to 1 and 2-bedroom apartments. - 2.
-A manor residence next door on 5th Street which will serve the historic place for a family-friendly rectory, as well as two additional 3-bedroom family-oriented rental units.
+- 1. A multi-storey mixed-use building next door on Forth Avenue which will serve the historic place with a large multi-age daycare facility, an community assembly room, a multi-purpose room, 2 family-friendly courtyard townhouses, as well as 17 secured residential rental units ranging from studios to 3-bedroom apartments. - 2.
+A manor residence next door on Fifth Street which will serve the historic place as a family-friendly rectory, as well as provide two additional 3-bedroom residential units.

-Underground both new buildings is proposed a consolidated, large parking area which will serve the church, the hall, the daycare and the 15 residences.
+Underground both new buildings is proposed a consolidated, large parking area which will serve the church, the hall, the daycare and all the residences.